 Many companies encourage working from home, at least for part of the week.
-This is often led by the employees’ family situation eg being able to work around childcare, or the type of work the employee carries out, such as a field-based sales person.
+This is often led by the employees’ family situation eg being able to work around childcare, or the type of work the employee carries out, such as a field-based salesperson.
 Some companies have elected not to have a physical office at all; where all employees work from home and meet on a monthly basis at a rented conference space.

 Employers are moving away from the 9-5 (or even more!) culture and concentrating on an employees’ performance.
 Does it really matter if someone finishes their working day 2 hours early and then resuming in the evening if they are meeting their targets?

-However, a large part of our working life is communication whether spent working as part of a team, or in some cases, many teams.
+However, a large part of our working life is communication whether spent working as part of a team or in some cases, many teams.
 Whilst video conferencing can help with this, face-to-face collaboration is still the most effective and productive way to work; it’s part of the human psyche.

 For all employers, large or small, whatever their working arrangements, staff absenteeism through illness is still a major problem.
 In 2013/14, 23.5 million days were lost due to ill health in the UK.

-This has led to some companies setting up innovative, flexible workspace.
+This has led to some companies setting up an innovative, flexible workspace.
 Led by playground-type design and rest-pods, technology and creative companies have paved the way to keep their employees engaged, entertained at the same time providing a workspace that influences staff recruitment, retention and well-being.

-A major factor in reducing staff absenteeism is making sure prevention of cross-contamination of bacteria in the workplace is as well managed as possible.
+A major factor in reducing staff absenteeism is making sure the prevention of cross-contamination of bacteria in the workplace is as well managed as possible.